mskowron-sec/DAMI-DBSCAN/README.md

 # (TI-)DBSCAN

-Simple implementation of the DBSCAN clustering algorithm in c++ language including the original version and an improved one using triangular inequality feture reducing number of distance computations.
+Simple implementation of the DBSCAN clustering algorithm in c++ language including the original version and an improved one using triangular inequality feature reducing number of distance computations.

 ## References
 <a id="1">[1]</a>